Idle Time Is Wasted Time: How to Retain Medical Knowledge During Holiday Break

 Take Practice USMLE Exams

-The United States Medical Licensing Exam (USMLE) Step 1 will cover the entirety of your Basic Sciences.
+The United States Medical Licensing Exam (USMLE) Step 1 will cover the entirety of your Preclinical Sciences.
 By studying early, you’ll familiarize yourself with the layout of the exam and, as a bonus, see what you’ll learn in the coming semesters.
 The USMLE site offers practice materials to create a realistic test simulation.
 If you just want to try out some sample questions, you can always take this sample test.

 Whichever retention method you prefer, keep in mind that idle time is the enemy.
 The longer you keep course material out of mind, the greater difficulty you’ll have readjusting to your study routine when you return.
 Even though you’ve earned that well-deserved break, a career in medicine is a lifetime of learning.
 Spend your break wisely and you’ll be refreshed and ready to fully dedicate yourself to your studies when you get back to school.

 What are some of your tips for retaining info?